gmadhu27/flutter_custom_dropdown/README.md

 ## Features
 * Customizable Items: Use dynamic items of any type and display them using an optional itemBuilder.
-* Multiple Bottom Sheet Modes: Supports modal, non-modal, and full-screen modes for the dropdown.
+* Multiple Bottom Sheet Modes: Supports modal, normal, and full-screen modes for the dropdown.
 * Search Functionality: Easily enable or disable search in the dropdown to filter items.
 * Generic Support: Allows usage of any class or data model as dropdown items.
 * ToString Validation: Automatically checks if your custom class overrides the toString() method to ensure proper display.
 * Optional ItemBuilder: Customize the way items are displayed using a builder function or default to a ListTile.
+* Optional itemSearchCondition: Optional search functionality is an optional parameter that allows to define custom logic for searching through the dropdown items.

 ## Getting started